-Please confirm that with the development of multihousehold units (per the new definition) in the R-7.2 is still desired.
-If so, should the 3,600 SF lot area per unit be increased considering the low-density characteristics of the will be less than 5 ft (except for townhouses) 7.5 ft or 5 ft due to irregular shaped Architectural features such as cornices, eaves, gutters, chimneys and flues may project a maximum of two feet into a required setback area lots Townhouse projects are allowed a Street Side Setback 20 ft zero-foot side setback for lot lines where Townhouse units are Interior side setback 5 ft attached.
+Front Setback 20 ft Except that a front porch may project a maximum of five feet into Side Setback 20% of the average lot width or 15 ft, whichever is less, but in no case will be less than 5 ft (except for townhouses) 7.5 ft or 5 ft due to irregular shaped lots a required front setback area Architectural features such as cornices, eaves, gutters, chimneys and flues may project a maximum of two feet into a required setback area Street Side Setback 20 ft Townhouse projects are allowed a zero-foot side setback for lot lines Interior side setback 5 ft where Townhouse units are attached.
 Rear Setback 15 ft Cottage Cluster minimum setbacks can be reduced to 5 feet, if there is more than 150 square feet per dwelling unit of common open space provided, as define in Section 17.12.065(2).
 Setbacks for Manufactured homes in a mobile home park are subject to the standards in Section 17.62.070 (4).
 Maximum Building Height 35 ft Vertical projections such as chimneys, spires, domes, elevator shaft housings, towers, aerials, flagpoles and similar objects not used for human occupancy are not subject to building height limitations of this subsection.
 Minimum Density Subdivisions and PUDs shall provide a minimum density of 80% of the maximum density per net acre.
 Maximum Density Detached single household dwelling one dwelling unit per 7,200 square feet of lot area or eight units per net acre This code does not allow for the creation of more than four (4) dwelling units on a lot, including accessory dwelling units.
-Middle Housing None Sufficient Infrastructure Applicants must demonstrate that Sufficient Infrastructure is provided, or will be provided, upon submittal of a residential development application.
+Middle Housing None , Sufficient Infrastructure Applicants must demonstrate that Sufficient Infrastructure is provided, or will be provided, upon submittal of a residential development application.